orbit-mvi/orbit-mvi/README.md

 This library was originally developed at [Babylon Health](https://github.com/babylonhealth/orbit-mvi).
-However, as its development over there ceased, further development has been moved to this fork maintained by the original authors.
+However, as its development over there ceased, further development has been moved to this project maintained by the original authors.

 ## Documentation